ethereum-optimism/optimistic-specs/components/block_gen.md

     transactions: List[Transaction]  # A list of transactions in the block
 ```

 These sequencer blocks must be validated as properly formatted.
-These checks are:
+These validity checks are:

-1. The `target_epoch` must be within the sequencing window (introduced in the previous sections)
+1. `target_epoch` must be within the sequencing window (introduced in the previous sections)
-2. The `sequencer_suggested_timestamp` must be monotonic & within an acceptable range.
+2. `sequencer_suggested_timestamp` must be monotonic & within an acceptable range.
-3. The `transactions` must all be correctly formatted (eg. contain valid signatures).
+3. `transactions` must all be correctly formatted (eg. contain valid signatures).

 If any of these checks fail the block must be skipped or ignored.
-Otherwise, all transactions in the sequencer block will be executed in the rollup chain.
+Otherwise, all transactions in the sequencer block will be executed.

-### Timestamps in Depth
+## Timestamps in Depth

 Time can be manipulated by the sequencer; however, it must stay within reasonable bounds and must be monotonic (ie. can never go backwards).
-The specific conditions that must pass are:
+The specific conditions that must be met are:

 ```python
 # last_l1_timestamp is the L1 timestamp set during the last ContextDeposit